SteaneMurphy/T3A2_FullStackApp/README.md

 ### ${\textsf{\color{lightblue}PURPOSE}}$

-TravelMate Itinerary Builder is designed to assist TravelMate, a boutique travel agency, in streamlining the process of creating and managing personalised travel itineraries for their clients.
-The primary goal is to replace the existing manual process with an automated solution, improving efficiency, accuracy, and client satisfaction.
+TravelMate Itinerary Builder is designed to assist TravelMate, a boutique travel agency, in overcoming challenges related to efficiently managing personalised travel itineraries for their clients.
+According to a study by American Express Travel (2024), 85% of travellers plan to book a personalised travel experience in 2024, reflecting a growing desire for unique and tailor-made itineraries.
+However, 67% of small to medium-sized travel agencies struggle with operational inefficiencies due to the manual handling of these itineraries, often resulting in errors and reduced client satisfaction (Skift Research, 2023).

+TravelMate faced the difficulty of tracking and managing client needs alongside their increasing workload.
+The Global Business Travel Association (2023) reported that 75% of travel agencies have seen a 50% increase in client expectations for personalised service, significantly increasing the workload on travel agents.
+This manual process often led to delays and inconsistencies in service delivery.

+The TravelMate Itinerary Builder addresses these issues by providing a streamlined, automated solution that simplifies the process of creating and managing travel itineraries.
+Automation in travel management, as identified by McKinsey & Company (2023), can reduce operational workload by up to 30%, allowing travel agencies to focus more on enhancing client experiences.

 ### ${\textsf{\color{lightblue}FEATURES}}$